-Action plan following Copeland Value for Money Report: 2018 / 2019 & 2019 / 2020 Recommendation Summary Management response action plan developed from external regulator reviews.
+Action plan following Copeland Value for Money Report: 2018 / 2019 & 2019 / 2020 Recommendation Summary Management response regarding the monitoring of progress with the composite action plan developed from external regulator reviews.
 Specifically: outstanding statutory recommendations should be added to the corporate performance management system, Pentana Risk, to allow for regular monitoring.
-SMT should regularly review the status of all recommendations and consider whether further action is required to mitigate any overarching risks. the action plan, providing to the Audit Committee in January 2023 a reasonable assurance opinion for the controls for progressing statutory recommendations.
+SMT should regularly review the status of all recommendations and consider whether further action is required to mitigate any overarching risks. undertook a review of the progress made against the action plan, providing to the Audit Committee in January 2023 a reasonable assurance opinion for the controls for progressing statutory recommendations.
 Our review of progress made has identified that while progress has been made in some areas, key recommendations relating to balancing the MTFS, addressing the backlog in producing financial statements, developing IT disaster recovery plans, and improving the effectiveness of the Audit Committee have not been implemented.
 We have made specific recommendations relating to these areas elsewhere in this report.
-We also endorse the recommendations made by internal audit as a result of their review of the progress made implementing the recommendations within the plan. applicable to Cumberland, these will be assigned actions, with progress reported to SLT on a regular basis.
-Recommendation 14 Procurement Arrangements- pages 17, 41-42 Cumberland Council considers the significant weaknesses with regards procurement arrangements at Copeland Borough Council ensuring arrangements are robust and transparent going forward including: maintaining evidence procurement activity complies with CSOs, financial regulations and public procurement regulations. maintaining a register of procurement waivers, and reporting waivers regularly to those charged with governance. reporting on key performance indicators as set out in the Procurement Strategy.
-Significant weaknesses in the Council's procurement arrangements were identified.
-These include: not being able to provide evidence that appropriate procurement processes were followed. an absence of reporting procurement waivers to those charged with governance. not reporting key procurement performance indicators formally to Members not regularly reviewing the Procurement Strategy and Contract Standing Orders not maintaining an up-to-date contract register and not ensuring procurement information These issues were predominantly in place due to the limited resource at Copeland in relation to procurement.
+We also endorse the recommendations made by internal audit as a result of their review of the progress made implementing the recommendations within the plan. a review of statutory recommendations will be undertaken to identify those that are still applicable to Cumberland, these will be assigned actions, with progress reported to SLT on a regular basis.
+Recommendation 14 Procurement Arrangements, pages 17, 41-42 Significant weaknesses in the Council's procurement arrangements were identified.
+These These issues were predominantly in place due to the limited resource at Copeland in Procurement Arrangements- pages 17, 41-42 Cumberland Council considers the significant weaknesses with regards procurement arrangements at Copeland Borough Council ensuring arrangements are robust and transparent going forward including: maintaining evidence procurement activity complies not being able to provide evidence that appropriate procurement processes were followed. an absence of reporting procurement waivers to relation to procurement.
 Cumberland Council has a Procurement team in place who have either addressed or are working towards addressing the issues raised.
-Contract Procedure Rules and Standing Orders are in place and a spend analysis tool is now in place and starting to be used to help monitor compliance.
+Contract Procedure Rules and Standing maintaining evidence procurement activity complex with CSOs, financial regulations and public procurement regulations. maintaining a register of procurement waivers, and reporting waivers regularly to those charged with governance. reporting on key performance indicators as set out an absorbe of reporting production warrene to those charged with governance. not reporting key procurement performance indicators formally to Members not regularly reviewing the Procurement Strategy and Contract Standing Orders not maintaining an up-to-date contract register Orders are in place and a spend analysis tool is now in place and starting to be used to help monitor compliance.
 A register of procurement waivers is maintained by the service.
-A Contract Register is online on the external website.
-A 'Contracts Finder' form has been put in place to facilitate the
+A Contract Register is online on the